IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/directives/mask/README.md

 <input type="text" igxInput [(ngModel)]="1234567890" [igxMask]="'(000) 0000-000'" (onValueChange)="handleValueChange($event)"/>
 ```

-Use the `placeholder` input property to specify a custom a short hint that describes the expected value.
+Use the `placeholder` input property to specify the placeholder attribute of the host input element that the `igxMask` is applied on.
 ```typescript
 placeholder = 'hello';
 ```